A dog's nose close-up

 Dogs have 18 or more muscles in their ears allowing them to be mobile, whereas a human has only 6 and can only move their ears slightly, if at all.
 Dogs with perked ears can usually hear better than dogs with hanging ears, especially if they can move their ears in the direction of the sound.

 Animals can feel energy.
 If you break it down to simple science, the kinetic energy a dog detects might simply be a frequency.
 Light, sound and heat are all frequencies.
 This energy is a universal animal language.
 Have you ever been watching a group of wild animals out in the yard, perhaps a squirrel, rabbit and a deer all eating peacefully?
 Clearly these animals are not speaking words to one another asking if they all come in peace; somehow they all know that they are not going to harm one another.
 Or perhaps you know a dog that other dogs do not tend to like, or a cat that likes one dog but not another.
 Or perhaps you know of a person who dogs are prone to bark at.
 Dogs can sense fear.
 It is believe they can smell the pheromone and perhaps they can even feel it radiating from a being.
 Some dogs can tell a few minutes before a human is about to have a seizure even before the person knows.
 When I was a kid growing up I had a Lab mix who loved everyone.
-There was not a single person he didn't like, except for my uncle.
-When my uncle would come around he would bark at him.
-I later discovered that many dogs tended to bark at my uncle and as I got older I realized my uncle was a very tense, nervous person.
+There was not a single person he didn't like, except for one family friend.
+When this person would come around he would bark at him.
+I later discovered that many dogs tended to bark at this person and as I got older I realized he was a very tense, nervous person.

 Another example was a time when my husband and I were driving down the road with our two dogs in a van that did not have any windows in the back.
 The dogs were sleeping on the van floor.
 Suddenly our Pit Bull stood up and started growling.
 I was in the passenger seat and didn’t see or hear anything.
 My husband, on the other hand, was amazed.
 He had just passed a cop and for a split second thought he may have been speeding and at the exact moment he felt a chill of fear run down his spine, his dog had popped up from his curled up sleep and growled, not at us but toward the walls of the moving van.
 The dog had felt his fear and was jumping up in protection mode.